 If you represent an agency and are looking for influencers and bloggers with real followers, active engagement, and genuine readers, run your potential partners through these “fake followers checks”

 There are also historical data and tools like Influencer Mapping and Tagged Relationships.
-The hashtags analytics tool, which is free, is very useful and will weed out the fakes from the real deals.
+The hashtags analytics tool, which is free, is very useful and will weed out the fake accounts from the real deals.
 Analisa now has a TikTok analysis tool.

 HypeAuditor is one of the best tools to check real followers on Instagram.

-HypeAudior has a great free plan but the paid tool offers a wealth of insights into any Instagram account.
+HypeAudior has a great free plan which gives you data on fake followers.
+The paid tool offers a wealth of insights into any Instagram account.

 A relatively new addition to the list of platforms is TrendHERO.
 With a beautiful and easy-to-use interface, this tool offers very detailed information about any Instagram account.
 There's even an ad post database so you can view the ads your competitors are publishing.